Dawn Staley: South Carolina Gamecocks (2008–present)

 In 2021, Staley led her team to a third Final Four, before losing a controversial game to Stanford 66–65.
-Staley's Gamecocks signed the #1 class for the upcoming 2021–22 season.
-On October 15, 2021, Staley signed a massive seven-year, $22.4 million contract extension with South Carolina, making her the highest paid Black college basketball coach in the country.
+Staley's Gamecocks signed the #1 class for the then-upcoming 2021–22 season.
+On October 15, 2021, Staley signed a seven-year, $22.4 million contract extension with South Carolina, making her the highest-paid Black college basketball coach in the country.

-In 2022 the Gamecocks were #1 in both polls for the entire season, they would go on to defeat 14 ranked teams, including Stanford, UConn, NC State Oregon, Maryland, Duke, LSU, Tennessee, and Georgia.
-In the NCAA tournament, the Gamecocks defeated Howard, Miami, North Carolina, Creighton, Louisville, and then UConn again.
+In 2022 the Gamecocks were #1 in both polls for the entire season, they would go on to defeat 14 ranked teams, including Stanford, UConn, NC State, Oregon, Maryland, Duke, LSU, Tennessee and Georgia.
+In the NCAA tournament, the Gamecocks defeated Howard, Miami, North Carolina, Creighton, Louisville, and then UConn again to win a second national championship.
 Staley is the first coach to defeat Geno Auriemma, Tara VanDerveer and Kim Mulkey in the same season.
 Staley was again named Naismith Award winner, and coached the National Player of the Year Aliyah Boston.

+In 2022, following an alleged racist incident by a Brigham Young University fan against a member of the Duke women's volleyball team, Staley canceled the team's matchups against BYU in the 2022–23 and 2023–24 seasons.
+Despite an investigation that did not find evidence to corroborate the claim, Staley declined to reinstate the series.

+Staley won her 600th game on February 22, 2024, in 786 games (534 at South Carolina).

+In 2024, Staley guided the team to a perfect 38–0 season, winning their third national title.
+Staley won her fourth Naismith Coach of the Year Award.